Every time we see maps like this, our blood boils.

 Meanwhile our political leaders continue to do, what they do best - make statements.
 Bang before the elections, Jayalalithaa says he she will demand a separate state of Tamil Eelam.
 Prabhakaran and Co. do not worry, there is someone to take up your cause after you are gone, by the way, if you do manage to escape in that submarine of yours, just land up on Marina beach – your political asylum request shall be earnestly considered (At least till the elections are over!)

-Over the last few years I’ve had opportunity of covering some of the biggest stories in India.
-I specialize in conflict reporting and political coverage, be it 26/11 attacks or the Mangalore air crash, West Bengal elections or the protestations of Anna Hazare.
 You can catch me on Headlines Tonight @ 8pm weeknights on Headlines Today or follow me on twitter @akashbanerjee.
 I am a voracious reader and my first book, is due to hit the stands later this year.
 You can track my photo-blog on www.flickr.com/photos/akash